OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:21

-They asked him, “Then who are you?
+They inquired, “Then who are you?
 Are you Elijah?”
-He said, “I am not.”
+He replied, “I am not.”
 “Are you the Prophet?”
 He answered, “No.”

 ## John 1:22

-Finally they said, “Who are you?
-Give us an answer to take back to those who sent us.
+Eventually they said, “Who are you?
+Provide us with an answer to take back to those who sent us.
 What do you say about yourself?”

 ## John 1:23

-John replied in the words of Isaiah the prophet, “I am the voice of one calling in the wilderness, ‘Make straight the way for the Lord.’”
+John responded using the words of Isaiah the prophet, “I am the voice of one calling in the wilderness, ‘Prepare the way for the Lord.’”

 ---